Gaurav-Pande/Image-Denoising/README.md

   <img src="assets/lgp_pca/doc/bar_variance_pca_sigma_50.jpg" width="400" />
 </p>

-From the above plots it can be observed that energy of a signal will concentrate on a small subset of principle components, while the energy of noise will evenly spread over the whole dataset.
+From the above plots it can be observed that variance of a signal will concentrate on a small subset of principle components, while the variance of noise will evenly spread over the whole dataset.
 So, based on the estimated value of sigma least significant components can be droped and image can still be reconstructed with good quality.
 Most of the dropped components will contain noise, so the reconstructed image will be a denoised image.
 But as the sigma value increase energy gets too much distributed among all the components, which makes it difficult to estimate the number of principle components to be retained for image reconstruction.

 Following is the 2-stage pipeline using LPG-PCA: